zaradai/matchers/README.md

 ## Usage

-The following code snippets describe how to use the matcher library.
+The following examples describe how to use the matcher library.
 Each example will show the code under test and a passing test.
-For every type there are 4 specific tests that an be run.
+For every type there are 4 specific tests that can be run.

 - <b>AnnotatedWith</b>: <i>Check for annotation existence.</i>
 - <b>AnnotatedWithParam</b>: <i>Check for annotation and that it has the specified parameter.</i>